 Happy people make a good night’s sleep priority because it helps them feel great.

 It’s obvious, I know, but I still can’t say enough about the importance of sleep to improve your well-being, self-control and focus.
-I wrote about how to get sleep in the context of effective weight management but enough sleep is also an important key to happiness.
+I wrote about how to get sleep in the context of effective weight management some years ago.
+But getting enough sleep is also an important factor for your peace of mind.

 A recent survey of 2,000 people by mattress company Amerisleep found that “perfectly happy” people get 7.1 hours of sleep per night.
 This is another study that supports the often recommended 7-8 hours sleep duration.